johnpuddephatt/zwl/src/tips/recycling-paper-and-card-in-leeds.md

 There's a list of the main paper and card products that can go in your green bin in Leeds [here](https://www.leeds.gov.uk/residents/bins-and-recycling/your-bins/green-recycling-bin).

-You don't have to worry about removing the tape from boxes - but do flatten them (so you can fit more in your bin).
+You don't have to worry about removing the tape from cardboard boxes - but do flatten them (so you can fit more in your bin).

 You can recycle pizza boxes - as long as there's only a bit of grease on theme.
 If there's any food on the box - pop it in your black bin.
 It's possible that half the box is clean - in that case rip the box and put the clean part in your green bin.